TheHQ98/social-media-analysis/README.md

 ```

 ## Install Reddit Harvesters
+Note: you must install `post-process` and `addes` functions and corresponding MQTrigger in previous section, the following Reddit harvesters will finally send the data into the Redis list called `reddit`.
 ### Reddit Harvester tag
 Install reddit_harvester_tag, the function will crawl based on `new` list in Reddit

 In Redis, you need to create a list called `reddit:tags`, add the tags in the list, and the function will crawl all the posts related to the tags.

-change your current directory in `backend/fission`.
+change your current directory in `backend/fission/`.
 Add yaml:
 ```bash
 fission package create --spec --name reddit-harvester-tag \
 	--source ./functions/reddit_harvester_tag/__init__.py \